 At ITA Group, we practice ongoing employee engagement, so we understand the position leaders are in when choosing when and how to reward their teams.
 There’s not one way to do it right, but at the end of the day, both leadership and employees should feel good about the efforts being made to appreciate the organization’s most important asset: its people.

-In the meantime, check out our last-minute recognition ideas for Employee Appreciation Day.
+In the meantime, check out our Employee Recognition Ideas That Actually Help Retain Your Team Members.
 Good luck!